F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/via-dns/new_stack/README.md

 ## Creating virtual servers on the BIG-IP VE

 In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
 To create a BIG-IP virtual server you need to know the private IP address of the IP configuration(s) for each BIG-IP VE network interface created by the template.
 If you need additional virtual servers for your applications/servers, you can add more secondary IP configurations on the Azure network interface, and corresponding virtual servers on the BIG-IP system.
 See [virtual-network-multiple-ip-addresses-portal](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-multiple-ip-addresses-portal) for information on multiple IP addresses.
-**Important**: For 1 NIC BIG-IP VEs, the virtual server configuration uses a wildcard destination address (example: 0.0.0.0/0) and should use different ports (if behind an ALB) or hostnames to differentiate services.

 ### To create virtual servers on the BIG-IP system

 1. Once your BIG-IP VE has launched, open the BIG-IP VE Configuration utility.
 2. On the Main tab, click **Local Traffic > Virtual Servers** and then click the **Create** button.
 3. In the **Name** field, give the Virtual Server a unique name.
-4. In the **Destination/Mask** field, type the Azure secondary private IP address.
+4. In the **Destination/Mask** field, type the Azure secondary private IP address. **Note**: *For 1 NIC BIG-IP VEs, the virtual server configuration uses a wildcard destination address (example: 0.0.0.0/0) and should use different ports (if behind an ALB) or hostnames to differentiate services.*
 5. In the **Service Port** field, type the appropriate port.
 6. Configure the rest of the virtual server as appropriate.
 7. If you used the Service Discovery iApp template: In the Resources section, from the **Default Pool** list, select the name of the pool created by the iApp.